 Jermaine received his Bachelors of Arts in Psychology from Shaw University and his Masters in Social Work from Howard University.
 He is a 2014 graduate of the Harvard University School of Business Leadership Development Program and a Lean Six Sigma Green Belt.
 He is currently pursuing his Ph.D; his dissertation is entitled “Enhancing the Health Care Experiences of LGBT Young Adults using Appreciative Inquiry.”

 Responsible for strategic planning, donor development, special events, corporate partnerships, and organizational branding and marketing, Becky Frank brings experience, expertise, and vision for the organization.

-After receiving her degree in marketing from University of Washington, Frank devoted her career to nonprofit work and uniting people with needs.
-Frank has led development programs with the National Multiple Sclerosis Society, Juvenile Diabetes Research Foundation, American Liver Foundation, and the Lupus Foundation of America.
-In each role, Frank empowered those who wanted to help their cause to find appropriate ways to get involved and make a difference.
+After receiving her degree in marketing from University of Washington, Becky devoted her career to nonprofit work and uniting people with needs.
+She has led development programs with the National Multiple Sclerosis Society, Juvenile Diabetes Research Foundation, American Liver Foundation, and the Lupus Foundation of America.
+In each role, Becky empowered those who wanted to help their cause to find appropriate ways to get involved and make a difference.

 Shanae Murray provides strategic guidance and manages the overall functions of Human Resources for Chase Brexton Health Care, including recruiting, benefits, compensation, organizational development, talent management, policy development, regulatory compliance, and employee relations.